Nmoiroux/mfclim/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-mfclim is an R package to download archived meteorological data from Météo-France using the 'Données Climatologiques' [API](https://portail-api.meteofrance.fr/web/en/api/DonneesPubliquesClimatologie).
-It provides functions to authenticate, list stations, retrieve station metadata, request climate data, download files, and import data directly into R. mfclim has also a function to download SYNOP WMO open data archives from [meteo.data.gouv.fr](https://meteo.data.gouv.fr/datasets/686f8595b351c06a3a790867).
+`mfclim` is an R package to download archived meteorological data from Météo-France using the 'Données Climatologiques' [API](https://portail-api.meteofrance.fr/web/en/api/DonneesPubliquesClimatologie).
+It provides functions to authenticate, list stations, retrieve station metadata, request climate data, download files, and import data directly into R.
+`mfclim` has also a function to download SYNOP WMO open data archives from [meteo.data.gouv.fr](https://meteo.data.gouv.fr/datasets/686f8595b351c06a3a790867).

-The package is primarimy designed as a lightweight wrapper around the Météo-France API.
+The package is primarily designed as a lightweight wrapper around the Météo-France API.

 ## Installation

-You can install the development version of mfclim from [GitHub](https://github.com/) with:
+You can install the development version of `mfclim` from [GitHub](https://github.com/) with:

 ```R
 # install.packages("devtools")